jemish54/dhiwise_task/README.md

 4. **Run `flutter pub get`:** This command will install all the dependencies required by your app.
 5. **Run** `dart run build_runner build`: This command will generate all the code that needs to be generated for packages that depends on code generation.

+### Firebase Setup:

+- I have configured this project using flutterfire_cli.
+- You can add your own project (I have added my configuration in this repo) using `flutterfire configure`

 ### Testing:

 ##### **Run the app:**